No experience is wasted and it is true.

 There is nothing new under the sun.
 You are not alone because there are many people who are also in the same boat.
 The experience you have already has prepared you for such a time as this.
 Click here to see how law school prepared me for the tech industry.

-Want to discuss data privacy, GDPR and technology?
+Want to discuss strategy or cyber privacy?
 Click here